 We fund the education or training and work with local community colleges or training experts to either bring the training into our facilities or make it available virtually, with flexible hours to accommodate work schedules and family obligations.

 Don’t Be Afraid to Experiment

 In 2016, we started the Amazon Technical Apprenticeship program with one specialty in cloud computing at one site.
 Since then, we have scaled to nine DOL-registered apprenticeship programs.
 We have also added a virtual option as an alternative to the classroom-based training, for people who don’t want to relocate to a site where training is offered.
 My advice is to start small, iterate pilots, and then scale what works.

 We work hard to ensure that all of our employees have a path to success—but we also want employees to pursue whatever career path is right for them and their families.
 An employee who completed our Career Choice program and then left to become a medical assistant, for example, was ultimately successful in her career progression and found her true passion in healthcare.

 Upskilling has been an effective strategy for Amazon.
 The data we’ve collected tells us that employees are happier and more fulfilled when their employer offers more upskilling options—whether that leads to another role within Amazon or a new role outside the company.

-I’m excited to continue unlocking opportunities and transforming employees’ lives by helping them grow their knowledge, skills, and experience.
+I’m excited to continue unlocking opportunities and transforming employees’ lives by helping them grow their knowledge, skills, and experience through the Amazon training program.
 Our work helps us pursue our mission of being Earth’s best employer, and helping our employees find a job that helps them build a career.
 Companies that help people build new skills can improve employees’ satisfaction and retention rates, and demonstrate a commitment to an engaged, productive, and fulfilled workforce for the future.